Salesforce

 • US National creates a template with verbiage, category groupings, and settings that could be used across multiple US privacy regulations.

-• Utah Consumer Privacy Act (UCPA) creates a web form with settings relevant to Utah Consumer Privacy Act (UCPA).
+• Utah Consumer Privacy Act (UCPA) creates a template with settings relevant to Utah Consumer Privacy Act (UCPA).

 Create New Template Screen Reference